 Popular sites like MoneySavingExpert have up-to-date information on benefits, bank accounts, discounts and deals, and often freebies too.
 Who doesn’t love a freebie?!
 We can always rely on Martin Lewis to fight our corner to get us the best offers around.

 These are just a few tips to get you making and saving.
-If you’ve got any other tips on how to beat inflation, do get in touch with me at [email protected] and share your thoughts!
+If you’ve got any other tips on how to beat inflation, do get in touch with us and share your thoughts!